ripytide/ks3-project/sketch/lesson.md

 ## Circles

-At this point your Python file should like this:
+At this point your Python file should look like this:

 ```python
 from sketch import Window